What is a SENCO?

 What does a SENCO do?

 A SENCO will ensure that students who feel left behind academically, have the necessary support to be able to continue learning at a similar pace to their peers.
-This is mainly the case for many students are who are SEN.
+This is mainly the case for many SEN students.

 A SENCO will deal with children to